Filtered geometric lattices and Lefschetz Section Theorems over the tropical semiring: Lefschetz Section and Vanishing Theorems for -groups.

 \begin{thm}[Akizuki--Kodaira--Nakano Vanishing Theorem] Let $X\in \mbb{CP}^d$ denote a smooth, compact projective $n$-dimensional variety, and let $L\rightarrow X$ be a positive line bundle.
 Then

 \end{thm}

 Theorem~\ref{thm:ks} then follows from the long exact sequence of Hodge groups and Serre duality, cf.~\cite{Voisin}.

-\begin{rem} Notice that the logic of the first proof of the Kodaira--Spencer Lefschetz Theorem may also be reversed, and we can conclude Theorem~\ref{thm:clef} for the complex field of coefficients from it.
+\begin{rem} Notice that the logic of the first proof of the Kodaira--Spencer Lefschetz Theorem can also be reversed, and we can conclude Theorem~\ref{thm:clef} for complex coefficients from it.
 In other words, for smooth complex algebraic varieties, the Lefschetz theorem for Hodge groups is \emph{weaker} than the Lefschetz theorems of Lefschetz, Andreotti--Frankel and Bott--Milnor--Thom. \end{rem}